DinMo

 Reverse ETL vs. CDP

-A Customer Data Platform (CDP) is an off-the-shelf platform that stores and organizes customer data from multiple sources to create a single source of truth.
-As such, CDP is an alternative to the data warehouse.
+A Customer Data Platform (CDP) is an off-the-shelf solution that stores and organises customer data from multiple sources to create a single source of truth.
+As such, a traditional CDP is an alternative to the data warehouse.
 Yet, the CDP offers advanced functionalities besides BI purposes:

 • Data preparation for business use cases: segmentation, creation of aggregates, customer scores, etc.